-To celebrate World Tourism Day on 27th September we’ve put together a two-day itinerary for visitors to the Lake District.
+To celebrate World Tourism Day on 27th September we’ve put together a two-day itinerary for visitors to our Lake District hotels.

 Colin Fox has been part of the Japan Forum for almost as long as he has been the Group Marketing Manager at English Lakes.
 Japan has been our number one international market and this strong relationship is set to continue for many years to come.
 Japanese guests visit the Lake District for its rich cultural history and timeless landscape.
 Colin writes below about a new exhibition which combines both English and Japanese culture across the centuries.